HTTP status codes: Full list and explanations

 504 Gateway Timeout

-The gateway or proxy server sends this status code when it hasn’t received a timely response from the upstream server to complete the request.
+The gateway or proxy server sends this status code when it doesn’t get a timely response from the upstream server.
+If the 504 error occurs on your website, check your hosting resources or try using a different browser to solve it.

 505 HTTP Version Not Supported